paintInSour/oop-design-patterns/strategy-observer-command/README.md

 ### TASK

-- Create Order processors using Strategy pattern for PayPal and Credit Card payment.
+- Create OrderProcessingService and use Strategy pattern to process PayPal and Credit Card payment.
-- Create service for sending order data to User platform and to Sales platform
+- Create OrderNotificationService for sending order data to User platform and to Sales platform
-- Bound Order processors with User and Sales platforms using Observer pattern.
+- Use Command pattern to execute notifications to User and Sales Platform
+- Couple OrderProcessingService and OrderNotificationService using observer pattern to execute NotificationCommands when Observer is notified about new events.

 ## IMPLEMENTATION